• Allergic Reaction/Anaphylaxis

 • Reassure them you will help and that EMS has been called (if appropriate).

-• Watch for changes in condition, including breathing and responsiveness, and give care as appropriate and trained.
+• Watch for changes in condition, including breathing and responsiveness.

 How to Give Medication